What things regarding a mission team's trip have to be done and when do they have

 no one is at the airport!

 - Obtain the address and phone number of your home country's embassies or consulates in

 your country or countries of travel.

 3 days ahead

 - Call the airline(s) to confirm your flights.

-- Be sure to do this 3 days prior to your return flights also.
+- Be sure to also do this 3 days prior to your scheduled return flights.